 Although tattoo shops will tattoo you all year round, it’s better to get your tattoo in winter.
 This way you will avoid aggravation from summertime phenomena such as sun, sand and sweat that can prevent your tattoo from healing properly, and may even cause infection.

-Yes, we do, but it’s strictly first come, first served.
+Yes, we do, but it is not a guarantee that you will be able to get tattooed or pierced, it’s strictly first come, first served.
 So, if our artists are busy you could have a long wait.
 To avoid disappointment, it’s better to make an appointment.

 Definitely not.
 Put simply: if you’re sick, your immune system will be too weak to fight your illness and heal your tattoo at the same time.
 What’s more, you run the risk of infecting the artist and other clients in the tattoo parlor.